kawsar334/Employee_Management_server/README.md

 This API enables you to handle authentication, messaging, payments, and employee management for your system.
 Be sure to authenticate the appropriate roles before accessing sensitive endpoints.

-For additional help, feel free to reach out to the support team or refer to the API documentation
 ---